loudest/incognito/README.md

 1) You first need to have node.JS installed
 2) Next run npm install to download the appropriate Javascript dependencies
 3) Run the server by: node server.js
-4) You will have a URL generated for example: http://localhost:50000/
+4) You will have a URL generated for example: https://localhost:50000/

-Go to http://localhost:50000 and you will have an instant P2P encrypted video conferencing app
+Go to https://localhost:50000 and you will have an instant P2P encrypted video conferencing app

+Your peers will connect via an unique room key generated from the url: https://localhost:50000/?4wuluugvjhhaudgtrzhcnxw29

+Once they join, you can have muti-party conferencing.
+Currently up to 4 people are only supported.
+Chat interface does not poll since no stateful logging is done client side.

 Our code is licensed under the [MIT License](LICENSE.md).